Eastern

 1/2 teaspoon salt

 In a mixer add flour, eggs, sour cream and salt together.
-Mix together
+Mix

-Roll dough out and cut circles out of the dough by using the bottom of
+in plastic wrap.
+Roll dough out and cut circles out of the dough by

-a glass or biscuit cutter.
+using the bottom of a glass or biscuit cutter.

-for Potato Cheese pierogi.
+Filling for Potato Cheese pierogi

 1/2 cup mashed potatoes